 11.0 Traceability Requirements

 The Teamcenter drawing parts number assigned for each component shall be stamped on the part or by some labeling means.
-This is more critical for the Jaws and the ??? .
-Information pertaining to this process shall be provided by ???
+This is more critical for the Jaws and the steel shielding .
+During assembly, all uniquely identified components will be recorded in the assembly traveler documents.
+Information pertaining to this process shall be provided by L4 manage

 12.0 Training and Qualification

-The collimators will not need any specialized training or qualification, since many of the collimators at Fermilab have been made here ???
+The collimators will not need any specialized training or qualification, since many of the collimators at Fermilab have been made here at Fermilab

 13.0 Planned Partner and Vendor Communication & Visits